y-zheng18/point_odyssey/README.md

 Download the full [DeformingThings4D](https://github.com/rabbityl/DeformingThings4D) and put it into ```./data/deformingthings4d``` to render more data.

 ## Generating Indoor Data

-This part shows how to generate indoor scenes, featuring humanoids with environment-aware interactions.
-Some Blender skills are required to generate your own data.
+In addition to outdoor scenes, we generate realistic indoor scenes, featuring humanoids with environment-aware interactions.
+To generate new scenes, you will need some skill with Blender.

-We utilize mocap data in real 3D environments and rebuild the scenes in Blender, to support more realistic interactions between humanoids and the scenes.
+We utilize mocap data from real 3D environments and rebuild the associated scenes in Blender, to support realistic interactions between humanoids and the scenes.
+Specifically, we use:
-Specially, we use:
 * Human motions and 3D scene scans from [Egobody](https://sanweiliti.github.io/egobody/egobody.html) and [GIMO](https://github.com/y-zheng18/GIMO)
 * 3D furniture models from [BlenderKit](https://www.blenderkit.com/) and [3D-front](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-scene-dataset)
 * Virtual humans from [Mixamo](https://www.mixamo.com/) and [Turbosquid](https://www.turbosquid.com/)

-We firstly rebuild 3D scenes using the 3D furnitures to replicate specific 3D environments from the real scans.
+In our case, the first step is to rebuild 3D scenes using the downloaded 3D furniture, to replicate specific 3D environments from the real scans.
 Since the human motions from Egobody and GIMO are initially aligned with the scene scans, we can directly import the motions into Blender and render the data.
-In the following, we show how to make your own data based on EgoBody dataset and characters from Mixamo.
+In the next section, we show how to make your own data based on EgoBody dataset and characters from Mixamo.

 ### Rebuilding 3D Scenes
-To rebuild 3D scenes, you can use [BlenderKit](https://www.blenderkit.com/) to import 3D furnitures in Blender to match the layout of 3D scans:
+To rebuild 3D scenes, you can use [BlenderKit](https://www.blenderkit.com/) to import 3D furniture in Blender to match the layout of 3D scans:

 ![rebuild](assets/rebuilt.jpg)

 ### Importing Human Motions

 Download the [Egobody](https://sanweiliti.github.io/egobody/egobody.html) dataset and put it into ```./data/egobody```.
-Then run the following command to convert the motion data into Blender readable SMPL-X motions.
+Then, run the following command to convert the motion data into Blender readable SMPL-X motions.
 ```angular2html
 python -m utils.egobody2amass
 ```
 Download human characters from [Mixamo](https://www.mixamo.com/).
-Open the fbx file in Blender, rename the ```Armature``` as ```exo_gray``` (anything you want) and save the Blender file as ```exo_gray.blend``` in ```./data/characters```.
+Open the fbx file in Blender, rename the ```Armature``` as ```exo_gray``` (or another name you choose) and save the Blender file as ```exo_gray.blend``` in ```./data/characters```.
-Then run the following command to retarget the motions.
+Then, run the following command to retarget the motions.
 ```angular2html
 blender --background --python ./utils/egobody_retargeting.py -- --seq recording_20210918_S05_S06_01
 ```
-You will get retargeted motions in ```./data/egobody/scenes/scene.blend```:
+This will produce retargeted motions in ```./data/egobody/scenes/scene.blend```:

 <img src="assets/retargetting.jpg" alt="retar" width="50%" height="50%">

 Open the rebuilt 3D scene in Blender, and append the retargeted character file.
 You can then manually add camera trajectories to render images.
-You should get something similar to this:
+At this point, you should be able to see something similar to the image below:

 <img src="assets/composed.jpg" alt="compose" width="50%" height="50%">

-You can also generate multi-view data easily.
+From this stage, it is easy to generate multi-view data.
 For example, by attaching the camera to the head bone of the characters, you can render ego-centric views.
 You can design different camera trajectories to render the scene from diverse views.
+We provide additional information on multi-view rendering in the next section.

-Once you've prepared the scene, run the following command to render it:
+Once you have prepared the scene, run the following command to render it:
 ```angular2html
 bash scripts/render_indoor.sh
 ```

-We also support adding random fogs and randomizing textures to maximize the diversity, by setting ```--add_fog``` and ```--randomize``` in the script:
+We also support adding random fog, and randomizing textures to maximize the diversity, by setting ```--add_fog``` and ```--randomize``` in the script:

 <img src="assets/randomized.png" alt="random" width="50%" height="50%">

 ## Multi-view Data Generation

 The codebase supports generating multi-view data.
 For a quick start, run:
 ```angular2html
 bash scripts/render_outdoor_multiview.sh